katilp/opendata-howto-learningfromcms/_episodes/04-data-analysis-environment.md

 This section addresses the concept of "interoperability", I in FAIR.
 In the description of the [FAIR principles](https://www.go-fair.org/fair-principles/), for an inpatient and/or simple-minded reader, this translates to a requirement of data being in some common format that can be opened and analysed with the standard tools in their research domain.

 For CMS open data, this is both true and false.
 The data files are in the ROOT format, [ROOT](https://root.cern/) being a framework for data processing commonly in use in particle physics.
-However, data are processsed with the CMS specific software (CMSSW) which gives additional structure and interconnections to the data objects.
+However, data are processed with the experiment-specific software (CMSSW) which gives additional structure and interconnections to the data objects.
 CMSSW is open source, yet it is certainly not a "broadly applicable language for knowledge representation".
 But this is what we have and this is what we release.

 In many other cases, data can be stored and provided in open access in simpler formats, such CSV, JSON or others.